juantelez/terraform-aws-rsk-node/README.md

 ## Usage examples
 * [Adding SSH access to the EC2 instance](./Examples/Adding_SSH_access_to_the_EC2_instance/README.md)

-# Intalling and configuring the RSKj node using Ansible playbook
-Inside directory [ansible/](./ansible/) you will find the `deploy-rsk-node.yml` role to install, configure and spin up the node.
+> Using this module will only give you the infraestructure needed to deploy the RSKj node.
+Then you could do the deploy using this Ansible [module](https://github.com/rsksmart/ansible-role-rsk-node).
+Here you have an [example](./Examples/Provision_deploy_and_configure.md) of the complete procedure.